Or any modern year we are all now living! Lets promote free range kids.

 Here are some of my favorite links to studies about the benefits of playing outside.

-3. Seeking out like-minded parents and other adults for your village.
+3. Seeking out like-minded parents and other adults for your village when you are promoting the free range ideals.

 When other children are around your kiddos and they have close to the same boundaries and rules as your own children it is magical!